Avenze/oahu-repository/PUNISHMENTS.md

 - IA01 : The RemoteFunction that the player attempted to fire detected invalid arguments that were passed from the player.

 # UA Documentation

+- UA01 : The player attempted to join Oahu when a server whitelist was enabled, this should most likely only occour during the testing phases of Oahu.